erectbranch/stm32ai-latency-lookup-table/README.md

 ## 5. Contributing

-Welcome any contributions to our project!
+Welcome any contributions to the project!
 Please submit a pull request or open an issue.

 ---